OzTamir/Databases-Project/README.md

     - Views/
       - __init__.py         : Package file
       - inventory_view.py   : Defines a class that allows to view the inventory
       - suppliers_view.py   : Defines a class that allows the user to view suppliers
+      - orders_view.py      : Defines a class that allows the user to view orders
+      - purchase_view.py    : Defines a class that allows the user to view purchases
       - new_product.py      : Includes class for new product
       - new_purchase.py     : Includes class for new purchase
+      - new_order.py        : Defines a class for new orders
       - view_base.py        : Includes the base class for views

     - ui_utils.py 	: Includes utility functions for UI
     - ui_manager.py : Define the UIManager, responsible for handling UI